Propranolol: 7 things you should know

 - May improve the symptoms of angina and increase a person with angina's capacity to exercise.

-- May be used in the prevention of migraine headache.
+- May be used in the prevention of migraine headaches.

 - May improve symptoms of hypertrophic subaortic stenosis; however, will not change the course of the disease.